 A very common trap that makes people fail to reach their fitness targets is eating.
 There is a myth out there, which suggests that if you exercise enough, you can eat whatever you want.
-Well, sad truth is that this is a lie.
-According to the American Journal of Lifestyle Medicine your exercise goals will not be fully accomplished without proper nutrition.
+Well, unfortunately, this is a lie.
+According to the American Journal of Lifestyle Medicine, your exercise goals will not be fully accomplished without proper nutrition.
 Therefore, whatever your goal is, you’ll need to take your eating habits seriously.

 All of us have heard about calories before.
-Even those who have no interest in fitness what so ever know, that calories fuel the human body with energy.
-Furthermore, it’s also common sense that ‘calorie tracking is the base of a diet’.
-On the hand, tracking your macros is not such an extensively recognized concept.
+Even those who have no interest in fitness whatsoever know that calories fuel the human body with energy.
+Furthermore, it’s also common sense that ‘calorie tracking is the base of a diet.’
+On the other hand, tracking your macros is not such an extensively recognized concept.
 This is why, generally speaking, macros tend to lose attention against calories.

-So as you can see, tracking your macros is impossible without calorie counting.
-Which is not a bad thing at all, especially if your aim is to lose weight.
+So as you can see, tracking your macros is impossible without calorie counting, which is not a bad thing at all, especially if you aim to lose weight.
 However, here are some facts, which suggest that tracking your macros should be a higher priority than calorie counting.